question id: eval-functions-at-input-1

 question id: variations-on-exp-2

-Exercise 6 The R/mosaic commands in Active R chunk lst-sin-period draw a plot of the pattern-book sinusoidal function and evaluate the sinusoid for two inputs.
+Exercise 6 The R/mosaic commands in Active R chunk 3 draw a plot of the pattern-book sinusoidal function and evaluate the sinusoid for two inputs.
 The sinusoid is a periodic function, that is, the output repeats itself over and over as the input increases.
 The time that it takes for one cycle is called the period of the function.

 Exercise 7